 Find what you are doing wrong.
 You certainly need a change in perspective, and taking a break from it all is the right thing to do.

 Depending on the issue and the situation, a break can be for a few minutes, an hour, a day, or even a few days.
 Getting away from your problem allows you to see things from a fresh point of view.

 Taking a break is a great way to unclutter your mind, unplug from the situation, and get some perspective on the situation as a whole.

 Talk to someone you trust.
 You might be surprised to find out they can be helpful.

-Don’t forget about taking action and moving on, even if do mistakes.
-Action, helps you get out from a stuck situation.
-Being passive and standing still lead to stagnation, while moving on leads to growth.
+Don’t forget to take action and move on, even if you make mistakes.
+Action helps you get out of a stuck situation.
+Being passive and standing still leads to stagnation, while moving on leads to growth.